 No matter which form it takes, all interactive video shares the power to create with the audience.
 That’s different from traditional linear video, where the audience’s participation is limited to watching.
 Learn more by watching our interactive video about interactive video (yes, that just got really meta).

 Interactive video offers a new world of opportunities.
 Not just creative possibilities.
 You can tailor content for different audiences, generate leads and better educate prospects.
 It’s also a way to capture valuable data about what people are most interested in based on audience behavior.

 Interactive content routinely outperforms linear video on many metrics, including higher engagement, longer dwell time and better return on investment.
 In one study, interactive video had double-digit click-through rates of more than 11 percent.
 It also tends to be more memorable than linear video, because your interactions make you more connected to the content.
 In our survey, a whopping 78 percent of marketers reported success with interactive video.
 Whether you’re looking for more creative content or new ways to satisfy your data-driven team, interactive video succeeds at both.

 Get Interactive With These Videos

-We’ve put together nine of the best interactive videos we’ve ever seen to show you what’s possible… but don’t just watch them, interact with them to get the full effect.
+We’ve put together 8 of the best interactive videos we’ve ever seen to show you what’s possible… but don’t just watch them, interact with them to get the full effect.
 Play around with the controls, and have a little adventure.

 When thinking about whether you want a work at a company or not, culture is often a high priority.
 But culture isn’t an easy thing to describe.
 It’s about as exciting as describing a mission statement.
 Culture is better felt than picked apart in bullet points.
 This video “Will You Fit Into Deloitte” takes you through a series of etiquette snafus and moral conundrums.
 By the end, you’ll better understand whether you’ve got what it takes to join the Deloitte team.